-It is a common skin disease, which is caused by the blockage of hair follicles with fat and dead skin cells.
+It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 Acne can be persistent, but there are treatments available that are effective.

-Acne is a very common condition that involves the formation of comedones (black heads and white heads), pustules (pimples), deep bumps (nodules) on the skin, and sometimes scars.
+Acne is a prevalent condition that involves the formation of comedones (blackheads and whiteheads), pustules (pimples), deep bumps (nodules) on the skin, and sometimes scars.

-Acne can cause significant distress, regardless of severity, and finding the right regimen for your skin is important.
+Acne can cause significant distress, regardless of severity, and finding the correct regimen for your skin is essential.

 Causes of acne

-Clogged pores: There are small holes in the surface of the skin, called pores.
-The pores open to a follicle, which contains a hair and an oil gland.
+Clogged pores: There are small holes in the skin’s surface, called pores.
+The pores open to a follicle containing hair and an oil gland.
 This clog is not about dirt.
 The gland releases fat to lubricate and protect the skin.

-Acne occurs when dead skin cells are not removed from the follicle and the glands produce too much oil in the follicle, causing the pores to become blocked.
+Acne occurs when dead skin cells are not removed from the follicle, and the glands produce too much oil in the hair, causing the pores to become blocked.

-Overproduction of fat: the sebaceous glands of the skin can produce excess oil.
+Overproduction of fat: The skin’s sebaceous glands can produce excess oil.
 Several factors can trigger more fat production, such as hormones and genetics.

 Bacterial contamination: Propionibacterium acnes (now known as Cutibacterum acnes).
-Everyone has this bacteria on their skin, but in people with acne, this bacteria can grow easily.
+Everyone has this bacteria on their skin, but in people with acne, this bacteria can proliferate.

-Inflammation on the surface of the skin produces red bumps (papules) and inflammation deeper in the skin causes pustules (pimples).
-Even deeper inflammation causes hard, painful cysts.
+Inflammation on the skin’s surface produces red bumps (papules), and inflammation more profound in the skin causes pustules (pimples).
+Even deeper inflammation causes complex, painful cysts.

-The main underlying cause of acne is a genetic predisposition, that is, a family history in people whose parents have also developed it.
+The leading underlying cause of acne is a genetic predisposition, that is, a family history in people whose parents have also developed it.